cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 I will not go into details why in some programming languages (but not JavaScript) we need also to ensure a, b, c are positives.

+---

+In some programming languages that support "integer" data type, if `side1`, `side2`, and `side3` are of "integer" type, then we will need to also ensure all sides are positives (to take into account of possible ***integer overflow*** cases).
+But the "number" type in JavaScript is "double precision floating point" type, so such check can be omitted.

 #### Sprint-3/implement/rotate-char.js